PrairieLearn/PrairieLearn/docs/elements.md

 | `params-name-networkx`      | string  | `None`             | The name of a parameter containing a networkx graph to use as input for the graph.                                                                                                                                                                                      |
 | `networkx-edge-label`       | string  | `None`             | The key from the edge data dictionary to set to the `"label"` entry for display.
 By default, the entry stored in `"label"` will be displayed.                                                                                                                           |

+#### Details

+Note that using networkx for rendering, attributes from the input networkx graph are retained when creating a Graphviz DOT visualization.
+As a result, it is possible to set node and edge properties such as color, line weight, as part of the input graph and have these reflected in the rendering.
+These include global properties of the graph, such as the `rankdir` used in rendering.
+See the [Graphviz documentation on attributes](https://graphviz.org/doc/info/attrs.html) for more information on what attributes are supported.

 #### Example implementations

 - [element/graph]